JAQuent/boundaryVR/analysis/memoryTask.md

 Simulating a null distribution for temporal memory
 ==================================================

 With random guesses participants should get an average accuracy of 1/3 in the 3AFC task.
 However, some participants' accuracy is extremely low.
-To exclude those participants that actually peforme below chance, I simulated a null distribution (N = 10000) for each condition since each condition has different number of trials.
+To exclude those participants that actually perform below chance, I simulated a null distribution (N = 10000) for each condition since each condition has different number of trials.

 ``` r
 # Simulation parameters